MariaXouri/Assignment1/README.md

 TimingSimpleCPU 0.5 GHz : 317025

-Result : 198280
+Result : 38.4% change in instruction rate | 115% change in simulation time

-*TimingSImpleCPU has a bigger change in instruction rate.*
+*TimingSImpleCPU has a bigger change in instruction rate and simulation time.*